hezarai/hezar/docs/tutorial/training/trainer.md

    does not happen here since it has its own method.
 3. Optimization step (`optimization_step`): Does the optimizer stepping and zeros gradients afterward.
 (Gradient accumulation is handled by the accelerator)
+4. LR scheduling: Depending on `lr_scheduling_steps`, perform one step of LR scheduling.
-4. Update loss tracker and the trainer states.
+5. Update loss tracker and the trainer states.
 5. Update and show the loss moving average in the progress bar.
 6. Perform saving and logging according to `save_steps` and `log_steps`.
 7. Return average loss up until now.
 (This value is accumulated and averaged since the beginning of the whole training